 If you’re confused about the meaning of clean skincare, join the club.
 “Clean,” in the broadest sense, means free of harmful chemicals.
 This usually favors natural ingredients but can incorporate synthetics that aren’t necessarily problematic.
 There are a lot of different opinions over which ingredients are good versus evil.
 It doesn’t help that the FDA doesn’t technically need to approve cosmetic products or ingredients (except for color additives) before they’re available for purchase.
 The FDA has banned just 11 additives in cosmetic products, compared to the more than 1,300 ingredients nixed in the EU.
 And this year, the Senate introduced a bill which would require the FDA to ban PFAS — man-made chemicals that are in many household items — in cosmetics.
 But don’t expect them to do any big favors for the environment (more on that here).

 The skincare aisle may feel like a Cheesecake Factory menu: too many options, too little time.
 There isn’t a one-size-fits-all approach, but your routine can likely be way less complicated than you might have envisioned.
 Ready, set, glow.

 theSkimm consulted with dermatologist Dr. Nazanin Saedi for this guide.

 Skimm'd by Avery Carpenter Forrey, Jane Ackermann, and Becky Murray

 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.

 You’ve heard that beauty is only skin deep.
-But when it comes to skin care, the glow starts from within.
-As in, it matters what you put in your body, not just on it.
+But when it comes to skin care, it matters what you put in your body, not just on it.